Mentoring organization application

 What is your plan for dealing with disappearing students?

-The most critical aspect is of course preventing such a scenario entirely.
-This needs to happen at the selection of the proposal, the selection of the mentor, and the selection of student.
+It is most critical to prevent such a scenario entirely.
+We attempt to accomplish this through careful selection of the proposal, mentor, and student.
 A proposal of proper scope, a dedicated mentor, and a student with a visible history of seeing projects to their end is critical to success.
-Also critical is observing their involvement in the community prior to the student selection process.
+Also critical is observing their involvement in the community prior to the student's selection.
 We prefer students who have already started developing a working relationship with their mentor and interacting with the community.
 Finally, a proper interview is probably required in order to find out whether the mentor/student pairing is ideal and whether the student will be free of time conflicts during the GSoC time period to see their project to completion.

 What is your plan for dealing with disappearing mentors?